Chiron’s Keywords

 In Reinhart’s Healing Journey – Chiron is surrounded by keywords such as:

-uniqueness, surrender, acceptance, woundedness, holistic thinking, ideology, complementarity, questing, initiation, ordeals, teaching, fostering wisdom, animal nature, scapegoat, alienation, carrying burdens and afflictions, feeling like the black sheep, suicidal fantasies, deep inner rage, bitterness, black vision of life, cynicism, handicapped in some way, sense of injury, victimisation, filled with psychic poison.
+uniqueness, surrender, acceptance, woundedness, holistic thinking, ideology, complementarity, questing, initiation, ordeals, teaching, wisdom, animal nature, scapegoat, alienation, carrying burdens and afflictions, feeling like the black sheep, suicidal fantasies, deep inner rage, bitterness, black vision of life, cynicism, handicapped in some way, sense of injury, victimization, filled with psychic poison.

 Below is the most interesting meaning of Chiron: